barbw1re/crouton-buddy/README.md

 Install the latest Gnome desktop, extensions, and utilities.

-#### Desktop (general) packages

-Choose from and install a selection of common desktop applications (see package index below).

-#### Common Developer packages
+#### XXXX packages

-Choose from and install a selection of common software developer applications (see package index below).
+The following menu items allow the user to select and install applications applicable to the role described, such as "Desktop", "JavaScript Developer" etc. For a list of available packages applications, see the package index below.

 ## Packages available for installing